Jasonette/documentation/docs/reference.md

 #Describing layout

-In many cases we will combine multiple components to contstruct a unit.
+In many cases we will combine multiple components to construct a unit.
 We use layouts to do this.
 [Learn more about layouts](layout.md)

 #Interacting with Jason document